ecumene/colco-rs/README.md

-# Colco (colcothar) - 3D molecule viewer via glow-rs
+# A wasm, webgl 3D molecule viewer

+*Note: Colcothar is a chemical name for rust!*

 Colcothar is filling a small gap for 3d molecule viewers.
 For those who value new technologies and (somewhat, working on it) fast load times, colco was built for you!